Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Introduction

-We use the following notation in this paper: We use boldface to represent a vector. $\N$ denotes the set of natural numbers and $\R^2$ denotes the two-dimensional Euclidean space. $| x |$ and $\|\vec{x}\|$ denote the absolute value of a scalar quantity $x$ (real or complex) and the Euclidean norm of a vector quantity $\vec{x}$, respectively. $\exp(\cdot)$ denotes the exponential function. $\Prob{\cdot}$ denotes probability. $\ESZ{\cdot}$ is the expectation over RV $Z$. $\EW_\Phi\sqparen{\cdot}$ is the expectation over the spatial point process $\Phi$.
+We use boldface letters to represent vector quantities. $\N$ denotes the set of natural numbers and $\R^2$ denotes the two-dimensional Euclidean space. $| x |$ and $\|\vec{x}\|$ denote the absolute value of a scalar quantity $x$ (real or complex) and the Euclidean norm of a vector quantity $\vec{x}$, respectively. $\Prob{\cdot}$ denotes probability. $\ESZ{\cdot}$ is the expectation over RV $Z$. $\EW_\Phi\sqparen{\cdot}$ is the expectation over the point process $\Phi$.

-We organize the rest of the paper as follows: Section \ref{Sec:System} describes the system model, assumptions, and performance metrics.
-Section \ref{sec:power} focuses on the power-law and exp-law path-loss models, respectively, which cover the analysis of the optimum RIS node distance distribution and the corresponding performance metrics.
-Section \ref{sec:limited} focuses on performance analysis of RIS selection policy with limited-feedback for both path-loss models.
-Section \ref{sec: numerical} presents detailed numerical study, justifying the derived analytical results and revealing the impact of the key system parameters on system performance.
-Finally, we conclude the paper in Section \ref{sec:con}.